jamesmccabe/cv-latex-yaml/README.md

 # cv-latex-yaml
-My attempt to create my own boilerplate LaTeX/Yaml CV (WIP)
+My attempt to create my own boilerplate LaTeX/Yaml Curriculum Vitae (CV) (WIP)

 > [!CAUTION]
 > This is still a work in progress...